 Inside LinkApi, you can create Tenants to segregate credentials or triggers.
 If you have different authentications for the same platforms, we strongly recommend using Tenants.
-Click the Capybara icon on the top right and select Tenants to create a new one.
+Click Distribution and select Tenants to create a new one.

 On the menu, you can easily change the selected Tenant.

 Click on the Capybara icon and select Credentials with the desired Tenant selected.

 Each credential is related to a Tenant and a Component, so you don't mix them up.

 Once your credentials are set inside LinkApi, we'll prioritize them inside our engine.
 That means that any trigger or API consume running through a certain Tenant will use the registered credentials.

 While consuming a Private or Pre-Built Component, you can test if your credentials are valid, understand returned data from an endpoint or its behavior in an error scenario.
 When you access an Component inside the Packages and go to Resources, the message “You can add auth params for test” will be shown.
 When you click it, a form of the necessary fields for the authentication will be presented.
 When you fill them and confirm, all the tests for Resources will use this authentication.

 The credential used for test will not be saved for the Tenant, it'll only be used for testing while building the Component.

 An Automation or API project can run without registered Tenant credentials.
 When there's no specific credential for the selected platform, the credential for tests while building the Component will be used.